Colombia peace pact won't boost economy in near term - investors

 Investors also cautioned that the agreement could be an economic hindrance as re-integrating rebels could add to Colombia's budget deficit, which might hamper reform efforts and cause a downgrade in the country's credit rating.

-The price of oil LCOc1 and gold XAU=, two of Colombia's key exports, fell 1 percent and around 2 percent respectively on Wednesday.
+The price of oil and gold, two of Colombia's key exports, fell 1 percent and around 2 percent respectively on Wednesday.

 (Reporting by Dion Rabouin; Editing by Bill Rigby)